TheCandidStartup/TheCandidStartup.github.io/_drafts/fibre-broadband-install.md

 Switching between ISPs that use Openreach is quick and easy.
 You sign up with the new ISP and they handle the coordination of the move with the old ISP.
 If you can reuse the existing physical network connection the whole thing can be done remotely.
 You just need to swap the old ISP's router with a new one that's couriered out to you.

 If you're changing network infrastructure provider, the process is more complicated.
-You need to coordinate the process, getting the new package installed and then terminating the subscription to the old one.
+You need to do the coordination, getting the new package installed and then terminating the subscription to the old one.
 Leave it too long and you'll be paying for both for days or weeks.
 Try to make it all happen on the day and you run the risk of being left with no broadband if there's an installation delay.

 ## Package Types